 My family went up to New England last summer and we bought about 3 gallons of maple syrup from all the different states.
 I add maple syrup to all kinds of recipes and this pumpkin spice coffee creamer is one of my favorites.

 We ate all the syrup and were back up in Massachusetts for a lacrosse tournament again this summer.
 During one of the practices, I scoured the area and found a little farmer’s market with local syrup and stocked up for the year again.

-The maple flavor in these make these cookies perfect for fall and all the way through Christmas.
+The maple flavor in these makes these cookies perfect for fall and through Christmas.
 Make sure to save this recipe so you can make it over and over.

 More Eggless Cookies